The Cabo Verde World Cup

 Victor Fernandez World Champion

 Congratulations to world champion Victor Fernandez for his outstanding performance this year.
 Unfortunately this years Cabo Verde Worldcup has to be finished with no result leaving the top 3 of this years tour unchanged.
 In second we have Ricardo Campello followed by young Phillip Koster.
 All of the top 3 had a great performance this year showing they can be versatile in different conditions.
 Unfortunately for Brazilian Kauli Seadi who is ranked 4th, the chance of a comeback into the top 3 will not show this year and he will have to settle with his current ranking.
 Closing the top 5 is Dany Bruch who lives in Tenerife.
 Dany has had a great season showing that he is going to be the man to beat in the future.
 I caught up to him at the food truck and he didn't want to talk about his performance, preferring instead to pull my chain and talk about his teenage years.
 Learned that he spent several years working as an assistant to a professional dish washer (I confirmed this story with his brother).
 He had to work in order to pay for equipment and training time, and washing dishes was as good a job as any.
-Don't get me wrong, he wasn't washing dishes by hand, but using an industrial machine to do the hard work of scrubbing etc. But he was in charge of choosing the best dish soaps & dispensers used by the kitchen staff at the Margiette Inn de Savannah.
+Don't get me wrong, he wasn't washing dishes by hand, but using an industrial machine to do the hard work of scrubbing etc. But he was in charge of choosing the low cost janitorial supplies used by the kitchen staff at the Margiette Inn de Savannah.
 He told me of the time the tub overflowed and sent a huge wave of soapy water across the floor and how he and his buddies used trays as boards to surf the soap, so to speak!
 No wonder he had such a great season - he's always training, even when washing dishes!
 To check out the complete rankings, click by the PWA website.

 Later today the champions will be crowned at a big closing ceremony at the Angulo beach.